madrugasr/Flutter/munze/README.md

-# munze
+# Munze

-A new Flutter project.
+Currency Converter

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was written for study mode.
+The goal here was to build a currency converter using an external API for querying values and building currencies.

 A few resources to get you started if this is your first Flutter project: